syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Cell-Range.md

 ---
 layout: post
 title: Cell Range in ASP.NET Core Spreadsheet widget | Syncfusion
-description: How to use the Spreadsheet Cell Range
+description: You can learn about Cell range support in Syncfusion ASP.NET Core Spreadsheet control and more details.
 platform: aspnet-core
 control: Spreadsheet
 documentation: ug
 ---

-# Cell Range
+# Cell Range with ASP.NET Core Spreadsheet

 A Cell Range is a collection of cells in a sheet.
 It represents single cell or selection of cells.
 When cells have been selected, they are surrounded by border.